ASMAT

 Asmat and the Disappearance of Michael Rockefeller

 The Lawrence and Lorne Blair suggest that Rockefeller was either eaten by sharks, drowned or was eaten by Asmat headhunters.
-To back up the last hypothesis they suggest he might have been killed in revenge for the murder of four Asmat warleaders by a Dutch government patrol in 1958.
-They also point out that seems likely he made it to land because it is possible to touch the sea bottom three kilometers from shore and wade in from a kilometers and half out.
-Locals say they are few sharks in the water and the only thing they worry about is stepping on a stingray. ♢
+To back up the last hypothesis they theorize he might have been killed in revenge for the murder of four Asmat warleaders by a Dutch government patrol in 1958.
+They also point out that it seems likely Rockefeller made it to land because it is possible to touch the sea bottom three kilometers from shore and wade in from a kilometers and half out.
+Locals say they are few sharks in the water and the main thing they worry about is stepping on a stingray.
+[Source: "Ring of Fire" by Lawrence and Lorne Blair, Bantam Books, New York ♢]

 An elder war leader in Otjanep told the Blairs that after returning from fishing some of his friends found Rockefeller laying in the mud, breathing heavily.
 Relatives of the friends had been killed by the Dutch and they speared Rockefeller out of revenge and then dragged his body back to the village where his head was cut off with a bamboo knife.
 The cuts were cleaned out and the body was thrown on a fire.
 The meat was divided among the people of the village and the most important men ate the brains. ♢